From Raymond 4-H

 The approved 2013-2014 Budget, and the.
 "Raymond By-Laws" are posted on the "Enrollment/Club Requirements" tab on the right.
 The By-Laws were approved at our October 2013 General Meeting

-Raymond 4-H is the largest club in Racine County with 215 Members from 116 families.
-We meet on the first Monday of each month at Raymond School.
+Raymond 4-H is the largest club in Racine County with over 200 members.
+We meet the first Monday of each month at Raymond School.
 Our largest projects are: Horses, Arts & Crafts, Basketry, Woodworking and Photography.

 4-H in the United States and Canada is a youth organization administered by the Cooperative State Research, Education, and Extension Service of the United States Department of Agriculture, with the mission of "engaging youth to reach their fullest potential while advancing the field of youth development."
 The name represents four personal development areas of focus for the organization: head, heart, hands, and health.